richardballard/PSProductivityTools/README.md

 This is a fork of the [PSProductivityTools PowerShell repository](https://github.com/janegilring/PSProductivityTools) by [Jan Egil Ring](https://twitter.com/JanEgilRing) and [Ståle Hansen](https://twitter.com/StaleHansen).

-This is a striped down version of their great work, limiting the features to only a configurable timer and If This Then That webhook integration.
+This is a stripped down version of their great work, limiting the features to only a configurable timer and If This Then That webhook integration.

 ## Overview